dancer1325/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * The compiler should do it
-* If the compiler doesn't do it, let tools flag it
+* if the compiler does NOT do it -> use ANOTHER tools

 ### <a name="Rf-assignment-op"></a>F.47: Return `T&` from assignment operators